Distributed Graph Neural Network Training: A Survey

-To clearly organize the techniques for distributed GNN training, we introduce a general distributed GNN training pipeline which consists of three stages -- data partition, GNN model optimization and gradient aggregation.
-The former two stages involve GNN specific execution logic that includes graph processing and graph aggregation.
-The last stage is the same as traditional distributed machine learning.
-In the context of this general distributed GNN training pipeline, we discuss three main challenges of distributed GNN training which are caused by the data dependency in graph data and require new distributed GNN-specific techniques. {To help readers understand various optimization techniques that addressing the above challenges better, we introduce a new taxonomy which classifies the techniques into four orthogonal categories that are GNN data partition, GNN batch generation, GNN execution model and GNN communication protocol.
-This taxonomy not only covers the optimization techniques used in both mini-batch distributed GNN training and full-graph distributed GNN training, but also discusses the techniques from graph processing to model execution.} We carefully review the existing techniques in each category followed by describing 23 representative distributed GNN systems and frameworks either from industry or academia.
+\blue{ To clearly organize the techniques for distributed GNN training, we introduce a general distributed GNN training pipeline which consists of three stages -- data partition, batch generation, and GNN {model training}.
+These stages involve GNN-specific execution logic that includes graph processing and graph aggregation.} In the context of this general distributed GNN training pipeline, we discuss three main challenges of distributed GNN training which are caused by the data dependency in graph data and \blue{require new techniques specifically designed for distributed GNN training.} {To help readers understand various optimization techniques that address the above challenges better, we introduce a new taxonomy that classifies the techniques into four orthogonal categories that are GNN data partition, GNN batch generation, GNN execution model and GNN communication protocol.
+This taxonomy not only covers the optimization techniques used in both mini-batch distributed GNN training and full-graph distributed GNN training, but also discusses the techniques from graph processing to model execution.} We carefully review the existing techniques in each category followed by describing {\numsys} representative distributed GNN systems and frameworks either from industry or academia.
 Finally, we briefly discuss the future directions of distributed GNN training.

 The contributions of this survey are as follows: \begin{itemize} \item This is the first survey focusing on the optimization techniques for efficient distributed GNN training, and it helps researchers quickly understand the landscape of distributed GNN training. \item {We introduce a new taxonomy of distributed GNN training techniques by considering the life-cycle of end-to-end distributed GNN training.
-In high-level, the new taxonomy consists of four orthogonal categories that are GNN data partition, GNN batch generation, GNN execution model and GNN communication protocol.} \item We provide a detailed and comprehensive technical summary of each category in our new taxonomy. \item We review 23 representative distributed GNN training systems and frameworks from industry to academia. \item We make a discussion about the future directions of the distributed GNN training. \end{itemize}
+In high-level, the new taxonomy consists of four orthogonal categories that are GNN data partition, GNN batch generation, GNN execution model and GNN communication protocol.} \item We provide a detailed and comprehensive technical summary of each category in our new taxonomy. \item We review \numsys representative distributed GNN training systems and frameworks from industry to academia. \item We make a discussion about the future directions of the distributed GNN training. \end{itemize}